iDreamsOfGame/ReflexPlus/README.md

 ## 🐛 Debugger

-It can be accessed from menu item  Window → Analysis → Reflex Debugger, or from shortcut CTRL + E.
+It can be accessed from menu item  Window → Analysis → Reflex+ Debugger, or from shortcut CTRL + E.
-To enable reflex debug mode you must go to Edit → Project Settings → Player, then in the Other Settings panel, scroll down to Script Compilation → Scripting Define Symbols and add `REFLEX_DEBUG`.
-This can be easily achieved by clicking on the bug button at bottom right corner inside Reflex Debugger Window.
+To enable reflex+ debug mode you must go to Edit → Project Settings → Player, then in the Other Settings panel, scroll down to Script Compilation → Scripting Define Symbols and add `REFLEX_PLUS_DEBUG`.
+This can be easily achieved by clicking on the bug button at bottom right corner inside Reflex+ Debugger Window.

 > Note that debug mode reduces performance and increases memory pressure, so use it wisely.

 ![Preview](Graphics/reflex-debugger.png)